EIN 74-3017284

 Youth & parent leadership programs: Youth leadership is done through several programs including the ambassadors program at eastside hs and the just keep livin' after school program at northeast and akins.
 Youth leaders have engaged on a variety of issues in public meetings and have hosted school board candidate forums.
 Austin Voices also sponsors Youth leadership events, such as the recent Youth equity summit at dobie middle school.
 Parent and community leaders are also trained a community block leader and promotora program, which offers time each week to engage virtually in training and networking sessions.
 Over 100 parents took part in the cbl and promotora program in 2021.
 In 2021-2022, Austin Voices received a $1 million federal grant to train community health workers.

 Family resource centers: the first family resource center was founded in 2007 to provide a school-based center to offer professional wraparound services to families in crisis.
-Currently, avey has sic family resource centers (burnet, dobie, martin, mendez and web middle schools and navarro high school) and supports two others (northeast and lbj high schools).
+Currently, avey has seven family resource centers (burnet, dobie, martin,and web middle schools, houston elementary school, and navarro early college and northeast early college high school).
 The frcs are a "one-stop shop" for families facing the challenges of poverty, offering the employment, housing, health, counseling, and basic needs assistance, with the goal of family stability and success.
 Each frc has a licensed bilingual social worker, and most of the frc have a full-time director.
 Avey's frcs have, over the past fifteen years helped campuses improve attendance and academic performance by helping students focus on needs at school rather than at home.
 Avey also operates an adult academy accross its community schools, offering both in-person and virtual classes in partnership with more than a dozen agencies.
 Parents are able to take classes, both during the day and in the evening, to improve their skills for employment and parenting. "the right question project" is a siganture of avey's parent leadership programs that helps parents support, monitor, and advocate for their child(ren) in school.
-During the covid-10 pandemic, Austin Voices frcs expanded their services to include drive-through food pantries.
-Over the past year, over 10,000 unduplicated families have received frc wraparound services, including housing, utility assistance, food, healthcare access, employment services and more.
+Over the past year, over 18,324 participants have received frc wraparound services, including housing, utility assistance, food, healthcare access, employment services and more.
+The results have been amazing.
+Student mobility, which was as high as 42% on some frc campuses, has been significantly decreased as high-risk families are stabilized and parents become more connected to their schools.
+This has led to significant academic improvement, with webb middle school and reagan (now northeast) early college high school experiencing strong turnarounds.
+Webb, which was aisd's lowest-performing middle school in 2007, became aisd's highest-performing title 1 middle school for a decade.
+Reagan/northeast's improvement has been similar, with the graduation rate increasing from 48% to 99% in seven years.
+While both schools have experienced ups and downs in performance due to budget cuts and the effects of the covid-19 pandemic, they also have resilient family and student support systems that are keeping families stable and supporting continued academic improvement

-Other programs include: community conversations, community schools, and save Texas schools.
+Other programs include: community conversations, verticle teams, and save Texas schools.

 Who funds Austin Voices for Education and Youth